mathjax/MathJax-docs/options/hub.rst

-        If these are included, then you can take the output from "Show Math as ⇒ MathML" and put it into a page that uses MathJax's MathML input jax and allow users to access the original inpu via "Show Math as ⇒ Annotation".
+        If these are included, then you can take the output from "Show Math as ⇒ MathML" and put it into a page that uses MathJax's MathML input jax and allow users to access the original input via "Show Math as ⇒ Annotation".

     There are also settings for ``format``, ``renderer``, ``font``, ``mpContext``, and ``mpMouse``, but these are maintained by